BoykovaAntonyna/nikita-kickstarter/README.md

 ```
 $ gem list

-compass (1.0.0.alpha.19)
+compass (1.0.0.alpha.21)
-compass-core (1.0.0.alpha.19)
+compass-core (1.0.0.alpha.21)
-compass-import-once (1.0.3)
+compass-import-once (1.0.4)
-sass (3.3.9)
+sass (3.3.10)
 sass-globbing (1.1.1)
 scss-lint (0.25.1)
 ```

 For those RubyGems I included a Gemfile, so you can use [__Bundler__](http://bundler.io/) to get a consistent environment.
-Just type `gem install bundler` to install Bundler itself and then you can use `bundle install` to get the exact Compass and Sass Gems.
+Just type `gem install bundler` to install Bundler itself and then you can use `bundle install` to get the exact Gems.

 If you want to use the browser-auto-refresh-feature, get [__LiveReload.js__](https://github.com/livereload/livereload-js) and install it to the root-folder of localhost.